jpmossin/CharJump/README.md

 ![charjump.png](https://bitbucket.org/repo/gd5gG5/images/3288821053-charjump.png)

-Positions close to the current caret position can be reached by a single character, while a two or three characters are needed for positions further away when there are many matching positions.
+Positions close to the current caret position can be reached by a single character, while a two (or in extreme cases three) characters are needed for positions further away when there are many matching positions.

 After entering a target character, the jump can be aborted by pressing Space.